Former coaches give scouting reports on new Seahawks offensive linemen Luke Joeckel and Oday Aboushi

 The annual AFC coaches breakfast at the NFL meetings Tuesday in Phoenix meant a chance to get a little insight on the two players from their former coaches — Doug Marrone of Jacksonville and Bill O’Brien of Houston.

 Marrone took over for the fired Gus Bradley late last season.
-But prior to that Marrone was Jacksonville’s offensive line coach, coaching Joeckel in 2015.
+But prior to that Marrone was Jacksonville’s offensive line coach, coaching Joeckel in 2015 and 2016.

 It was under Marrone’s watch that the Jaguars moved Joeckel — who was the No. 2 overall pick in the 2013 draft — from left tackle to left guard in 2016.
 When Joeckel suffered ACL and MCL injuries last October, he was placed on Injured Reserve and then sat out the rest of the season and then became a free agent.